T-shirt, New Car, and Publisher’s Clearing House

 I think we often forget about all of the extravagant (new car/publisher’s clearing house) and special gifts (T-shirt) He has given us.
-I often feel guilty that what Jesus did on the cross does not feel like enough (because it is supposed to be enough, right?).
-However, when I take time to remember and think about it, I realize that what Jesus did on the cross IS enough.
+I often feel guilty that what Jesus did on the cross does not feel like enough – “feel” being the key word here.
+When I take time to remember and think about it, I realize that what Jesus did on the cross IS enough.
 It is enough because it is the starting block for all other good things that flow into my life.
 Without his blood shed on the cross, a relationship with God was impossible.
 Through a relationship with God all things are possible.

 It is good to reflect on the goodness of God that has flowed into my life since that first act of love that began a relationship.